 No, not if you are pregnant.
 The flu shot vaccine contains viral cultures that are “inactivated”; they’re dead and completely harmless, and cannot cause illness.
 The presence of the dead virus is enough to activate the immune system in most healthy individuals.

 The viral strains in the nasal spray vaccine are not dead but “attenuated,” or weakened enough that it’s highly unlikely to cause illness in an otherwise healthy individual.
-Influenza in a pregnant woman can seriously jeopardize the health of the pregnancy and the baby she carries.
+Influenza in a pregnant woman can seriously jeopardize the health of the pregnancy and baby.
 It will probably make her much sicker than she’d get if she got the flu while not pregnant.

-For these reasons, the nasal spray is not recommended for pregnant woman.
+For these reasons, the nasal spray is not recommended for pregnant women.
 There is too much risk of infection in the nasal spray vaccine for it to be administered during pregnancy.

 Is the flu shot safe for every pregnant woman?

-The flu is miserable and can produce serious complications in a pregnant woman, to her pregnancy, and to her baby before and after its birth.
-The flu shot is mystifying but it is highly effective in preventing infection by the flu bug.
-It is one of the simplest and most important things a woman can do to protect herself, her pregnancy, and her baby this and every flu season.
+The flu is miserable and can produce serious complications in a pregnant woman, to her pregnancy and child.
+The flu shot is mystifying but it is highly effective in preventing the flu.
+It is one of the simplest and most important things a woman can do to protect herself, her pregnancy, and her baby during every flu season.